 The Coronavirus pandemic devastated the world of sport in 2020, but the UFC was one of the first organisations to battle back into action, putting on a packed schedule of bouts over the course of the year.
 Yet despite the cream of the crop stepping into the ring over 46 events, no fight managed to outdo the Pay Per View numbers of that between Conor McGregor and ‘the Cowboy’ Donald Cerrone.
-Just another demonstration of the enduring popularity of the Irish fighter, who will return to the ring in 2021 hoping to generate even bigger viewing figures.
+Just another demonstration of the enduring popularity of the Irish fighter, whose return to the ring in January 2021 topped 1.6 million PPV buys.

 Calling it Quits?
 Not Yet…

 They say that it is the fate of many a fighter to never know when to call it quits.
 This accusation could hardly be levelled at McGregor, given that he has announced his retirement no fewer than three times (to date).
 The first time he called it a day was in April of 2016, informing the Twitter-sphere that he had “decided to retire young”.
 This retirement proved short-lived, and the Irishman returned to winning action against old foe Nate Diaz in August of the same year.
 In March 2019 he was at it again, telling his followers that “I’ve decided to retire from the sport formally known as ‘Mixed Martial Arts’ today”.
 That lasted until his KO victory over Cerrone in January of this year.
 After a period of contemplation, The Notorious decided in June that enough was enough (again).

 Of course as we now know, McGregor came back to fight Dustin Poirier on the 24th of January 2021, meaning that his latest period of retirement was as short-lived as the previous ones.